Xesenix/webpack-scaffold/readme.md

 ## PurifyCSS

 It would be nice to use [PurifyCSS](https://github.com/purifycss/purifycss) but [webpack plugin](https://github.com/Xesenix/purifycss-webpack) for it is broken it doesn't run after assets are created.
 So, there is no `index.html` that can be used as entry point for purification purpose.

+## Dependency injection InversifyJS

+Decorators for js and typescritpt differ from each other so we need to use [inversify-vanillajs-helpers](https://github.com/inversify/inversify-vanillajs-helpers).
+At time of checking it out it unfortunately duplicates dependency on `inversify` increasing build size see [reported issue](https://github.com/inversify/InversifyJS/issues/822).